ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ---
-title: 'Creating a Blog using Next JS and Markdown'
+title: 'Creating a Blog using Next JS 13 and Markdown'
 date: 'March 12, 2023'
-subtitle: 'Creating a Static Site Generator using Next js'
+subtitle: 'Creating a Static Site Generator using Next JS 13'
 ---
 # Why should You create a blog?